 HOMEBUILDERS WITHIN THE DISTRICT . . .
-According to the Developer, there are currently five homebuilders active within the District: Chesmar Homes, M/I Homes, Highland Homes, Sitterle Homes and Trendmaker Homes building homes in four lot sizes (50', 60', 70' and 80').
-The homes range in price from \$250,000 to \$400,000, with square footage ranging from 1,700 to 4,500.
+According to the Developer, there are currently two homebuilders active within the District: Highland Homes and Taylor Morrison building homes in four lot sizes (65', 75', 85' and 1 acre lots).
+The homes range in price from \$500,000 to \$1,200,000, with square footage ranging from 2,700 to 3,600.

-AGRICULTURAL WAIVER...
-Much of the undeveloped acreage within the District is subject to an agricultural exemption, however, the Developer has executed an agreement, which is recorded in the real property records of Williamson County, and are covenants running with the land, waiving the right to have the land located within the District classified as agricultural, open-space or timberland for purposes of District taxes.
-In addition, the Developer has waived the right to have the lots and houses (if any) in the District classified as business inventory for purposes of District taxes.
-The agreement may not be modified without the approval of the TCEQ and are binding on purchasers of such land from the Developer.
-See "TAXING PROCEDURES - Property Subject to Taxation by the District."
+AGRICULTURAL EXEMPTION . . .
+Certain of the undeveloped acreage within the District is subject to an agricultural exemption; however, the Developer has executed an agreement, recorded in the real property records of Hays County, Texas, which waived the right to have the land within the District classified as agricultural, open-space or timberland, or to claim inventory valuation with respect to such acreage for purposes of District taxes.
+This waiver agreement is a covenant encumbering and running with all of the land within the District, and binding on purchasers of the land subject thereto.